The Smart Traveler | The Tokyo Subway Pass: Suica vs Pasmo IC Smart Cards

-Yes, you can use your cards at any city in Japan that offers participating IC cards.
-This is most all the larger cities, but check before traveling to smaller cities.
+Yes, you can use your cards at any city in Japan that offers to participate with IC cards.
+This is most all the larger cities but check before traveling to smaller towns.

 These cards are super easy to purchase.
-You can purchase them upon arrival at both Narita and Haneda Airports and at train stations around Tokyo.
+You can buy them upon arrival at both Narita and Haneda Airports and train stations around Tokyo.
 More specifically, see the next two sections.

-Watch this super insightful Suica Pasmo video to learn even more!!
+Watch this Insightful Suica Pasmo Video to Learn More

-I personally don’t like to load more than 2,000 yen or roughly $20USD just in case I lose the card for some reason.
-This really depends upon the amount of traveling you’ll be doing by train, but for the first day, 2,000 yen is good to start.
+I don’t like to load more than 2,000 yen or roughly $20USD just in case I lose the card for some reason.
+This depends upon the amount of traveling you’ll be doing by train, but for the first day, 2,000 yen is reasonable to start.